How to Save Emails to Google Sheets (3 Methods Compared)

 Subject becomes a column value.
 The email's subject line is saved to the column you designate (typically the first column).
 This makes your spreadsheet scannable — you can see what each email is about at a glance.

 Body becomes rich text.
 Quicktion converts the HTML email body into markdown text and preserves clickable links as rich text formatting in Google Sheets.
-This means links in the email remain clickable in your spreadsheet cell.
+Links in the email remain clickable in your spreadsheet cell.
 This is a major difference from automation tools like Zapier, which often dump the email body as plain text with broken links.

 Sender maps to a column.
 The "From" address and sender name are saved to columns you configure.
-This makes it easy to filter or sort emails by sender.
+Easy to filter or sort emails by sender.

 Date maps to a column.
 The email's send date is captured and formatted according to your spreadsheet's timezone settings.
 Useful for chronological sorting and date-based filters.